anuka0407/Data-Mining-Mini-Projects-/hw4/dm_hw4.md

     milk.
   - 51% who bought butter,root vegetables also bought whole milk.

-wee see whole milk is generally producing the highest sales. interactive visualized graphs are plotted below.
+We see whole milk is generally producing the highest sales. interactive visualized graphs are plotted below.
 It is easy to see that the strongest association is between drinks – liquor, wine and beer.
 Curd, other vegetables as well as milk products such as butter also are